Desire32/langchain-upstash-redis/README.md

 windows

-Download the installer from the official website: https://ollama.com/download Install Ollama by following the instructions.
+Download the Ollama from the official website: https://ollama.com/download

 Follow the link to select a model: